-The Wonder of Eye Colour
+Eye Colour Explained

 Human Eye Colours - The Wonder and Science Behind Them

-Although you may choose to change your natural eye colour with contacts lenses for fun, you can never escape your "true colours."
+Although you may choose to change your natural eye colour with coloured contacts lenses for fun, you can never escape your "true colours."
 In this brief article, we'll take a look at both the most common and the rarest eye colours and explain a bit about the history and chemistry behind each pigmentation.

 One interesting thing you learn once you start studying eye colours is that everyone's eyes are actually brown.
 That's right, even if you have the bluest of blue eyes, deep down they are actually just a different shade of an original "brownness."
-The reason this is so all has to do with the pigment melanin (which comes from the Greek word melas, meaning "black" or "dark").
+The reason for this has to do with the pigment melanin (which comes from the Greek word melas, meaning "black" or "dark").
 Melanin is more commonly associated with skin or hair colour, but it also has an enormous impact on our eye pigmentation.

 You see, whenever we talk about "eye colour," we're really just talking about how light strikes the topmost layer of the iris.
 The topmost layers of your irises have different amounts of melanin.
 Therefore, the more melanin you have, the more likely you will have darker eye colours.
 So, while "brown eyes" are the most common eye colour, anyone with brown irises can correctly tell a blue-eyed person, "Technically we all have brown eyes.
 My brown eyes just aren't mutated like yours are!"